Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Dividends shouldn’t be the only factor for income investors to consider

 In conclusion, there are several factors for income investors to consider when determining whether a stock will pay a dividend.
-By analysing a company’s dividend history, financial health, industry, and payout ratio, you can make a more informed decision about whether to invest in a dividend-paying stock.
+These include a company’s dividend history, financial health, industry, and payout ratio.
+By analysing these factors (and others), investors can make a more informed decision about whether to invest in a dividend-paying stock.

-Remember, dividends should not be the only factor income investors should consider when making an investment decision.
+Granted, past performance is not always a reliable indicator of future performance – otherwise there would be no such thing as ‘Confession Season’.
+And remember, dividends should not be the only factor investors should consider when making an investment decision.
 Nonetheless, they are an important component of a well-rounded investment strategy.

 Blog Categories